-Our firm has the experience in handling all phases of criminal law.
-We are professional in handling all aspects of your case, including arraignment, preliminary hearing, suppression motions, pretrial conferences, plea negotiations, trial, and sentencing.
+Our firm has experience in handling all phases of criminal law.
+We are professional criminal defense attorneys in handling all aspects of your case, including arraignment, preliminary hearing, suppression motions, pretrial conferences, plea negotiations, trial, and sentencing.

 We understand the potential effects on your life and specialize in the following areas of criminal law:

-If you have been arrested or charged with Driving Under the Influence of Alcohol and/or Drugs (DUI), you need the best legal team of DUI attorneys in Ogden and Northern Utah to defend you.
+If you have been arrested or charged with Driving Under the Influence of Alcohol and/or Drugs (DUI), you need the best legal team of DUI criminal defense attorneys in Ogden and Northern Utah to defend you.
 After a DUI arrest, you have the right to defend yourself against all charges.
-You may be able to keep your right to drive and combat some DUI penalties with the help of a lawyer.
+You may be able to keep your right to drive and combat some DUI penalties with the help of a criminal defense attorney.

 Being charged with a DUI in Utah is often a frightening experience.
 Loss of a driver’s license, substantial fines, and potential jail time are just a few of the penalties that a driver arrested for a DUI may face.
 Kaufman, Nichols & Kaufman can help.

-The team of DUI attorneys at Kaufman, Nichols & Kaufman has handled numerous DUI cases and know how to effectively pursue strategies that can help reduce or even eliminate a DUI charge.
+The team of DUI criminal defense attorneys at Kaufman, Nichols & Kaufman has handled numerous DUI cases and know how to effectively pursue strategies that can help reduce or even eliminate a DUI charge.

 Assault and battery charges are extremely serious and carry harsh consequences if convicted.
 Kaufman, Nichols & Kaufman recognizes that these charges can haunt you for a very long time.
 If you’ve been charged with aggravated assault, battery, sexual assault, or another violent crime, contact us immediately to review your case.
 We will stand by you to uphold your rights every step of the way.